 Bear in mind that you could always grab a deal, as often travellers don’t leave enough time before they fly out to sell their vehicle…and hence need to sell it fast.
 I’ve heard stories of travellers buying a car for $50 or for the price of a beer…and even one where the seller just pinned the car keys to a hostel noticeboard before leaving for the airport.

 Looking for a car

-If looking online, then check the BackpackerBoard and BBH listings as well as TradeMe and Gumtree.
+If looking online, then check the BackpackerBoard and BBH listings as well as TradeMe.
 In person, look at hostel and local (like in supermarkets) noticeboards, roadside sales and newspapers adverts and think about taking a trip to the local Backpackers Car World if in Auckland.

 Don’t just look at your hostel’s noticeboard, visit others – (obviously ask at the front desk before wandering in!), I remember the YHA in Christchurch had an especially large one.
 Talk to other travellers – you might be in luck and find someone in your hostel selling a vehicle, or knows someone who is.
 Of course there is always the last resort of a car dealer too.